sapphiredev/utilities/packages/string-store/README.md

 -   Written in TypeScript
 -   Bundled with esbuild so it can be used in NodeJS and browsers
--   Offers CommonJS, ESM and UMD bundles
+-   Offers CommonJS, ESM, and UMD bundles
 -   Fully tested

 ## Installation